George Alfred Carthew: Personal life and death

-On 9 July 1856, Carthew married his first cousin Anna (1806—1877), daughter of Morden Carthew, vicar of Mattishall, who had earlier married her older brother.
-Anna's death in 1877, and burial on 4 September, dealt a significant personal blow to Carthew, as he became slow to complete his historical projects, and often fell ill.
-Around this time, Jessopp promised Carthew that he would put his unfinished material in press, in the event of his untimely death.
+On 9 July 1856, Carthew married his first cousin Anna (1806—1877), daughter of Morden Carthew, vicar of Mattishall.
+Anna had earlier been married to Captain George Gray, an officer and family friend of the Carthews.
+Anna's death in 1877 (the parish records her burial on 4 September) dealt a significant personal blow to Carthew; he became slow to complete his projects and often fell ill.
+Around this time, Jessopp promised Carthew that he would put his unfinished material in press in the event of his untimely death.

-On 21 October 1882, at the age of 75, Carthew died in his sleep, lying in his chair at his home, Millfield House, Quebec Road, East Dereham.
+On 21 October 1882, Carthew died in his sleep, lying in his chair in his home at Millfield House (on Quebec Road, East Dereham).
 He was buried on 25 October in the family vault at Redenhall Church, next to his wife and parents.
 He left a sum of £6180 11s 2d in his will, worth approximately £409,058 in 2017 GBP.